🌿 Free packing list & budget map — grab yours below

 Cape Tribulation & Daintree Day Tour

-Shared minibus tours combine Cape Tribulation beach, Daintree River croc spotting, and an Atherton Tablelands stop — often under half the cost of private transfers covering the same ground.
+Shared minibus tours combine Cape Tribulation beach, Daintree River croc spotting, and a Mossman Gorge swim — often under half the cost of private transfers covering identical ground.
+Cultural Kuku Yalanji walks available on select departures.

 Rainforest options →